Working with Video Data¶

 $ sudo make install

-By default, this command will install the udfloader
+By default, this command will install the udfloader library into

-.
+/usr/local/lib/.
 On some platforms this is not included in the LD_LIBRARY_PATH

-be accomplished with the following export
+be accomplished with the following export:

 $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib/